 We acted for a doctor referred to a fitness to practice hearing before the MPTS in relation to a number of allegations.
 These included competence allegations, issues with regard to communications with colleagues and allegations of dishonesty.
 Some of the allegations were admitted but most were denied.
 The allegations which were denied were successfully defended at the hearing.
 This included allegations of dishonesty.
 Detailed mitigation was presented in relation to those allegations which were admitted.
 The Tribunal found that our client’s fitness to practise was not impaired and as such no action was taken.

 We acted for a doctor referred to the MPTS in relation to allegations of serious misconduct and allegations arising out of a serious clinical incident.
-The GMC alleged that our client had acted dishonestly in relation to a number of matters.
+The GMC also alleged that our client had acted dishonestly in relation to a number of matters.
 The allegations relating to clinical matters were, for the most part, admitted.
-The allegations of dishonesty were defended at the hearing and the Tribunal found none of those allegations proven.
+The allegations of dishonesty were denied and were successfully defended at the hearing.
 Our client was made the subject of a conditions of practice order in relation to the clinical matters which had been admitted.

 Our lawyers acted for a doctor in relation to an application for restoration to the Medical Register.
 Our client had been erased at an earlier hearing following findings of dishonesty.
 We assisted our client in the preparation of a detailed reflective statement and supporting documents.
 The Tribunal was satisfied that our client had developed full insight and the application for restoration was granted.